munnep/TFE_demo_self_signed_certificate/README.md

 ```
 cd TFE_demo_self_signed_certificate
 ```
+- save the license file as ```config/license.rli```
-- Start a virtual machine with Vagrant (duration 5 minutes)
+- Start a virtual machine with Vagrant (duration 10 minutes)
 ```
 vagrant up
 ```
-- You should see the end the following message
+- You should see the following message when Vagrant has started the Virtual machine
 ```
     default: #              TFE installation complete              #
     default: # TFE dashboard: https://192.168.56.33.nip.io:8800    #
     default: # TFE Application: https://192.168.56.33.nip.io       #
     default: #######################################################
 ```
 - Because you created self-signed certificates you should import them into your system to be able to connect to the website.
 Import the file ```certificates/ca.crt```
 MacOS example:
 ```
 sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" certificates/ca.crt